 Above all, Richard valued quality time spent in conversation with his siblings, in-laws, nieces, nephews, Aunt Janie, and a circle of friends that spanned continents.
 Those phone calls and visits were the moments he cherished most, a simple yet profound reminder that at the heart of a well-lived life are the relationships we nurture and the love we share.

-Today, we celebrate Richard Cajetano Aguilar—a man whose life was a masterclass in empathy, learning, and the joy of human connection.
+Today we celebrate Richard Cayetano Aguilar—a man whose life was a masterclass in empathy, learning, and the joy of human connection.
 May his story inspire each of us to live with purpose, to cherish every encounter, and to leave a legacy of love and knowledge that transcends time.
+Richard will be greatly missed by all.

-Crotty Funeral Home & Cremation Services is in charge of arrangements.
+Crotty Funeral Home & Cremation Services of Belton is in charge of arrangements.

 Crotty Funeral Home & Cremation Services